 Portland State offers a strong pre-dental program wherein students complete their prerequisite coursework for dental school, earn a baccalaureate degree (in a major of their choice), and obtain extensive assistance with the dental school preparation, selection, and application process.

 Academic Advising & Choosing a Major

 How Advising Works: Pre-dental students at PSU have two advisers – their pre-dental adviser in the College of Liberal Arts & Sciences (CLAS) Advising Center (503-725-3822), and a major adviser in their major department.
-Pre-dental students are expected to meet with their pre-dental adviser in the CLAS Advising Center once per term and they are expected to meet with their major adviser as needed or as required by their major department.
+Pre-dental students are expected to meet with their pre-dental adviser in the CLAS Advising Center regularly and they are expected to meet with their major adviser as needed or as required by their major department.
 If a pre-dental student selects an Interdisciplinary Major such as Science, he/she will have just one adviser, as pre-dental advisers are also advisers for Interdisciplinary majors.

 Choosing a Major: Pre-dental students can select any major from those available at PSU (majors and minors are listed in the “Programs of Study” section of the PSU Bulletin/Catalog).
 Dental schools do not prefer one major over another; they simply look for broadly educated individuals who perform well in the sciences.
 Pre-dental students at PSU represent a wide variety of majors, ranging from Biology to Psychology to Science to English, to Health Studies: Health Sciences and more.

 Undecided About Your Major?
 Pre-dental students who have not yet selected a major will simply have one adviser (their pre-dental adviser in the CLAS Advising Center) until they select a major, at which point they will have two advisers (the pre-dental adviser and the major adviser).
 Selection of the major is a topic that pre-dental advisers are happy to discuss with students.